indonesia-vision-ai/indonesia-vision-ai.github.io/_pages/research.md

   }
 </style>

 Explore the cutting-edge research initiatives led by Indonesia Vision AI.
-Our curated collection highlights key contributions to the field of computer vision, including groundbreaking papers and innovative projects.
-Each research paper represents a step forward in advancing vision AI technologies.
-Dive into the details, explore code repositories, and discover the latest insights from our research endeavors.
+Projects listed here have at least one author with "Indonesia Vision AI" as their affiliation.

 <div class="research-container">
   <div class="research-image">